Small Camper Remodel Tips, Ideas, & Makeover Cost

 6. Transform a Day Bed into a Master Bed

 Transform a day bed into a big bed for two.
-The bed should be convertible in that during the day, the family has enough space while you still get a good night’s sleep.
+The bed should be convertible so that during the day, the family has enough space while you still get a good night’s sleep.

 7. Recover RV Seat Cushions

 Original upholstery can be a bit gross and make an RV look old.
-However, pieces such as couch cushions, dinette cushions, and even folding sofa beds can be recovered in new fabric.
-So instead of buying a new couch, you can decide to recover it.
+However, pieces like couch cushions, dinette cushions, and even folding sofa beds can be recovered in new fabric.
+So instead of buying a new couch, you can recover it.
 You can also knit a slipcover for these pieces to make them washable.

 BEFORE: